carbonshed/Ecuador2021/RScripts/ReadMe.txt

 		WriteOut: "ProcessedData/ALL_synoptic_2022-06s-24.csv"

 5. MergeRaster.R
-This script merges dataframe with the Raster Data
+This script merges dataframe with the Raster Data based on flux, wetland and ave flux column I also did some manual manipulations after merging raster data